Hide table of contents

 But there is one crucial flaw in this analogy:

-Variants that co-opt initial AGI functions are not parasites.
+Variants that co-opt initial AGI functions are not necessarily parasites.
+They can symbiotically enable other variants across the hosting population to replicate as well.
 In not threatening the survival nor reproduction of AGI components, they would not be in an adversarial relationship with their host.

 These systems and barriers add to our reproductive fitness: our ability to preserve and replicate internal code.
-Past DNA code that got expressed – in interaction with surrounding code – as (precursors of) these functions got selected for as a portion of the existing human ‘code pool’.
+Past DNA code that got expressed – in interaction with surrounding components – to serve these functions got selected for in the human ‘code pool’.

 For any organic system or barrier preventing virus variants from replicating through our bodies, evolution is firmly on our side.
-For any artificial system or barrier we build to prevent misaligned AI variants from replicating through solid-state hardware infrastructure, evolution will thwart our efforts.
+For any artificial system or barrier we imposed from the outside to prevent unsafe AI variants from replicating through hardware infrastructure, evolution will thwart our efforts.

 AI variants would compete for hardware/resources like computer viruses do.
 And co-adapt and integrate with other internal variants to replicate as part of larger symbiotic packages.

-Now, a thought may come to your mind – roughly like:
+Now, a thought may come to your mind:

 Reasons include: